 Trust is the act of recognizing that something is right or wrong.
-It is considered the hope and promise of a trustworthy person or group (Fakhoury & Aubert, 2015).
-There are two dimensions of the measurement of trust in an e-government context: trust in a particular entity (government) and the technological reliability of the Internet (Buffat, 2015).
+It is considered as hope and promise of a trust 10 rthy person or group (Fakhoury & Aubert, 2015).
+There are two dimensions of the measurement of trust in e-government context: trust in a particular entity (government) and the technological reliability of the Internet (Buffat, 2015).
 In outstanding public service companies, modern information systems are useful to improve efficiency and support more efficient work processes.
 The tasks and work will be facilitated by the trust in an information technology organization (Das, Singh, & Joseph, 2017).
 In this matter, the management needs to rely on new information system technology to evaluate individuals' performance so that new computer-based systems can control the performance of public services (Widodo, Irawan, & Sukmono, 2019).
-The effectiveness of entity's information system depends on how the system works (Mensah, 2018).
+The effectiveness of an entity's information system depends on how the system works (Mensah, 2018).
 This information system must simplify the design and technology that it offers.
 The high evaluation value for the implementation of the technology is not only caused by the system properties but also the system security.
-Then, the conceivable development program will satisfy and meet consumers' needs (Gasova & Stofkova, 2017).
+Then, the conceivable development program will satisfy and meet consumers' needs (Gasova & Stofkova 2017).

-Previous research uses trust as the factor in affecting people's intention to use e-government services (Chatzoglou, Chatzoudes, & Symeonidis, 2015).
+Previous research uses the trust as the factor in affecting people's intention to use e-government services (Chatzoglou, Chatzoudes, & Symeonidis, 2015).
 The results show that the perceived usefulness of e-government services is the primary driver.
-The other essential factors include confidence, Internet knowledge, peer influence, machine efficiency, and perceived risk.
+Then, the other essential factors include confidence, Internet knowledge, peer influence, machine efficiency, and perceived risk.
 Hence, the researchers propose the hypotheses as following:

-H1: Trust has a positive effect on awareness,
+H1: trust has positive effect on awareness,

-H2: Trust has a positive effect on ease to use,
+H2: trust has positive effect on ease to use,

-H3: Trust has a positive effect on intention to use.
+H3: trust has positive effect on intention to use.

 Next, awareness is people's experience when embracing technology.
 It is in the form of user awareness.
-Consumers must be more mindful in considering integral factors in the adoption of modern electronic systems.
-Related to this, three factors play a significant role in identifying new strategies: internet knowledge, information technology experience, and internet comprehension.
-For example, the mobile government is in developing progress in Saudi Arabia.
-Hence, the previous research examines the possible factors affecting the adoption of mobile government services in Saudi Arabia.
-The analysis shows that confidence, usage experience, awareness, and security factors can influence the implementation of mobile government services in Saudi Arabia (Alotaibi, Houghton, & Sandhu, 2016).
+The consumers must be more mindful in considering integral factor in the adoption of modern electronic systems.
+Related to this, three factors play a significant role in identifying new strategies: Internet knowledge, information technology experience, and Internet comprehension.
+For example, the mobile government is in developing progres in Saudi Arabia.
+Hence, the previous research aims to examine the possible factors in affecting the adoption of mobile government services in Saudi Arabia.
+The analysis shows that confidence, usage experience, awareness, and security factors can influence the implementation of mobile government services in Saudi Arabia (Alotaibi, Houghton, & Sandby 2016)

 Further investigation also shows the factors affecting the use of internet banking services.
-The previous researchers use eleven variables in their test: accessibility, compatibility, usability, power, social impact, reliability, risk, website functionality, alliance resources, service, and the personal knowledge of how internet banking is used.
-Compatibility has a significant effect on Internet banking (Mathiyarasan & Chitra, 2019).
-Moreover, previous research also explores the mediation role, such as taxpayers' understanding of tax socialization, the benefit of tax identification numbers, service quality, and taxpayer enforcement.
-The results show that taxpayers' awareness is fully mediated for the interests of tax identity, tax quality, and compliance.
+The previous researchers use eleven variables in their test: accessibility, compability, usability, power, social impact, reliability, risk, website functionality, alliance resources, service, and the personal knowledge of how internet banking is used.
+Related to the test, compatibility has a significant effect on Internet banking (Mathiyarasan & Chitra, 2019).
+Moreover, previous research also explores the mediation role, such as taxpayers' understanding of tax socialization, the benefit of tax identification numbers, service quality, and taxpayer enfor benefit of tax identification numbers, service quality, and taxpayer enfor endiating and compliance.
 Conversely, taxpayers' awareness has no mediating role in the relationship between tax and tax socializations (Andreas & Savitri, 2015).
 Then, the next proposed hypotheses are:

-H4: Awareness has a positive effect on intention to use,
+H4: awareness has positive effect on intention to use,

-H5: Awareness has a positive effect on ease to use.
+H5: awareness has positive effect on ease to use.